Get E-Book

 socket.destroy(new Error('idle socket'));

 An HTTP request deadline sits higher.
-It can close a TCP socket because an HTTP response took too long, even while TCP remained healthy.
-The resulting TCP error on the peer can look transport-level.
-The reason was protocol policy above TCP.
+It can close a TCP socket because an HTTP response took too long, even while TCP was still healthy.
+The resulting TCP error on the peer can look transport-level, but the reason was protocol policy above TCP.

 Cancellation has the same shape.
 An AbortSignal tied to a client operation can destroy a socket that TCP would otherwise keep using.
 The remote side might report ECONNRESET while the local side records "user aborted."
-Both are true at their layer.
+Both can be true at their own layer.

 connect timeout to 203.0.113.10:443